 The Program has acquired excellent instrumentation through Measure B including Carbon and Hydrogen NMR, FT-Infrared Spectroscopy, GC-MS (Gas Chromatography-Mass Spectroscopy, AA (Atomic Absorption Spectroscopy), Polarimeter, and Vernier Logger-Pro Interfaced sensors for temperature, UV-Visible Spectroscopy, radiation detection, pH measurements, etc. Each of these instruments requires a different expertise to operate, maintain, keep updated, develop curriculum for and, most importantly, teach!
-A fourth full-time faculty is badly needed to help spend hours learning, developing, and training others on these instruments.
-A fourth full-time faculty with experience using and teaching with each of these instruments would make the investments in instrumentation significantly more valuable.
+With 3 full-time faculty, it has already been difficult to find enough hours for learning, developing, and training others on these instruments.
+Non-replacement of the third faculty would severely impact the use and maintenance of these instruments and lower the educational returns on these capital investments.